 Since the death of Laurel Lance, Team Arrow was compromised of just two female leads: Thea Queen and Felicity Smoak.
-The one thing Arrow has been consistently good at, however, was keeping the show's cast diverse and equal.
+The one thing #Arrow has been consistently good at, however, is keeping the show's cast diverse and equal.

 In her first appearance on Arrow during Season 4, Evelyn Sharp had attempted to take over the Black Canary mantle after Laurel's death to satisfy her own need to revenge her parents' death.
 Team Arrow was able to thwart her actions and send the teenager on her way, inspired to be the hope that Laurel once was, and not take justice into her own hands the wrong way.
 But you know what they say, once a vigilante, always a vigilante.

-Artemis' Mother is the Villain Tigress, Who Later Became Huntress -- But Not That Huntress
+1. Artemis' Mother Is The Villain Tigress, Who Later Became Huntress -- But Not That Huntress

 This will not be the case in Arrow, at least as far as we know.
 Evelyn's parents on the show were killed when Malcolm Merlin collapsed Damien Darhk's "ark."
 We have already met the Huntress on Arrow -- Helena Bertinelli -- but she's not the same Huntress that gave birth to Artemis.
 Instead, it was Paula Brooks -- known as both Tigress and Huntress -- that would give birth to Artemis.
 Comics, right?
 Besides, Helena is currently detained in Iron Heights.